 4.5 miles of dreamy riverfront and luxurious living on 1,080 majestic San Saba acres

-$9.5 million price includes all minerals
+$8.75 million price includes half of all minerals owned

 It is not just a dreamy river that rolls and bends for 4.5 miles, but unrivaled hunting, fishing and even a good bit of history.
 This is some of the prettiest river property a Texan will ever see.
 Panoramic views and lazy bends amidst boulders and formations hundreds of centuries old below 1,080 superb acres covered with mighty oaks, aged persimmons and other mixed timber blended with fabulous native grasses.